 Grain is the foundation of Lantmännen's business operations.
 Our contribution to the development of a more sustainable supply of food and energy is based on our knowledge of grain processing and our presence all the way from field to fork.
 Increased growth from sustainable business requires close cooperation with other players.
 This takes the form of work on development and innovation with researchers and suppliers, and constructive dialogue with customers and consumers about the added values that are in demand and that can be offered.

-Seen from a life cycle perspective, the main impact and the greatest potential to make a difference is in the cultivation stage.
+A big part of the value in Lantmännens produkter is created in the field, where the raw material is produced.
+Seen from a life cycle perspective, the greatest potential to make a difference is in the cultivation stage.
 In view of this, a large part of our work on sustainable business involves developing forms of cultivation with lower environmental impacts, through advice to farmers and further development of technologies and methods.
 Together with farmers and customers, we are also developing new grain concepts and other refined products with sustainable added values.

 Our key issues based on impact on people, the environment and long-term profitability.